Do Go On - 533 - El Chupacabra

 Alan Fish, thank you so much.

-Pope Lick, what are they doing?
+That's so good.
+Pope Leak, what are they doing?

-Licking Popes.
+Licking popes.

 How hard is it to understand, Dave?

-It's a very little name.
+It's a very literal name.

 I told you I've got a lot of follow-up question.